XJINE/Unity_LicensePacker/README.md

 <img src="https://github.com/XJINE/Unity_LicensePacker/blob/master/Screenshot.png" width="100%" height="auto" />

-Pack some LICENSE files in Assets and Packages directories into one LICENSE file when build.
+Pack some LICENSE files in Assets and Packages into one LICENSE file when the app is built.

 ## Import to Your Project